goleng/-nd064-c2-message-passing-project/README.md

             --topic test \
             --from-beginning
 ```
 The project consist of different microservices organized in modules.
-Follow the follow steps to run the application.
+Follow the follow steps below to run the application.

 #### Deploy database and other configuration settings
 1. In the root folder, run `$ kubectl apply -f deployment/`